High School Romance Recommendation: “What Happens After You Confess Your Feelings to Someone?”

 Final Thoughts

 As far as high school romance goes, this story has a lot of unique elements to it.
-You get to choose your ending.
 You get a fresh take on some YA romance tropes.
 You’ll read about authentic, relatable characters.
 You’ll get emotions but no spice.
 Innocence and maturity.
 Simplicity and modernity.
 And a fresh perspective.

-Even so, it’s how all of these elements are combined to give you a complete story—or two, if you want—that really help to make reading it an experience you don’t want to miss.
+Even so, it’s how all of these elements are combined to give you a complete story that makes reading it an experience you don’t want to miss.

 ~ Ashley C.